bkaplan-github/parameterized-content-block/README.md

 The above is an example and isn't particularly useful since a simple text block can be edited using the freeform editor.
 The Parameterized Content Block is useful for content blocks that typically cannot be edited in the freeform editor (code that would otherwise require a custom content block), where you want to restrict how the end-user can modify the content block, or where you would want to render alternate placeholder HTML content in the interactive editor.

-Note that the AMPscript block containing the "SET" statement must be at the top, and the lines above and below the "SET" statements must be in the exact format shown above in order for the "SET" statements to be properly parsed.
+Note that the AMPscript block containing the "SET" statements must be at the top.
 If your code requires additional AMPscript, you may add additonal AMPscript blocks below.

 The value for "SET" statements must contains strings within double quotes (&quot;) characters.
 Double quotes within that value string can be specified with two double quote characters (&quot;&quot;).
 For example, the following will add double quotes around the word "text":